drci-foch/death_warehouse/README.md

 - Data Parsing: Extracts and formats relevant details such as patient name, date of birth, birthplace, and date of death from the downloaded files.
 - Django Integration: Seamlessly integrates with the Django web application, allowing easy management and data import operations.
 - Oracle Database Synchronization: After processing, the application ensures that the Oracle database of Hôpital Foch is up-to-date with the latest records.
+- Search Engine: Users can search for specific patient records using criteria such as name, first name, and date of birth.

+## TODO: 📝

+- Probabilistic algorithm to infer individuals whose birth name is unknown based on their place of birth and other available information.

 ## Acknowledgments 💊
 This project fetches data from [INSEE's dataset on deceased individuals](https://www.data.gouv.fr/fr/datasets/fichier-des-personnes-decedees/).